LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 The finer the granularity of a function, the greater is the probability that the function semantically corresponds to a feature offered by an application system.
 We denote features by a short phrase consisting of at least one verb and one noun expressing the ability of the application software product.
 For example, the application system patient administration system stands for the installed application software product to support the functions patient admission and administrative discharge and billing in a hospital.
-It may offer the features “generate a unique patient identification number” (PIN) and “provide catalog of diagnoses” in order to fulfill the functions patient admission and administrative discharge and billing.
+It may offer the features "generate a unique patient identification number" (PIN) and "provide catalog of diagnoses" in order to fulfill the functions patient admission and administrative discharge and billing.
 Other typical application systems are the medical documentation and management system (MDMS), the computerized provider order entry (CPOE) system, and the picture archiving and communication system (PACS).
 These and other application systems are discussed in more detail in Sect.
-3.​4.
+3.4.
 Application systems store data in database systems.
 Depending on the architecture style of a health information system, each of its application systems either has its own database system or uses the database system of another application system (Sect.
-3.​5).
+3.5).
 Even in highly computerized health care settings, not every information-processing function is supported by an application system.
 Sometimes, the rules for processing data are not implemented as executable application software product but as organizational rules or working plans that describe how people use certain physical data processing systems.
 For example, the rules regarding how, by whom, and in which context given forms for nursing documentation have to be used in a certain hospital may be described verbally as text in a handbook of this hospital.
 In this example, the paper-based forms that are used represent physical data processing systems.
-We call sets of organizational rules for data processing which are implemented by non-computer-based physical tools “non-computer-based application components.”
+We call sets of organizational rules for data processing which are implemented by non-computer-based physical tools "non-computer-based application components."
 They are often also denoted as paper-based application components.

-“Application component” is an abstract concept for both application systems and non-computer-based application components.
+"Application component" is an abstract concept for both application systems and non-computer-based application components.

 `An application component is a set of implemented rules which control data processing of certain physical data processing systems.
 It supports certain functions of a health care setting or communication between application components.`